76 °F / 25 °C

 - Miaokou Night Market (downtown Keelung) - entertainment, dining, shopping

-However, most of the shore activities and excursions are in the Taiwan's capital city Taipei.
-The Keelung Station (train station) is also located relatively close to the docking pier - at approx 15 min walking distance.
+However, most of the shore excursions and activities are in Taiwan's capital city - Taipei.
+Keelung Station (train station) is also relatively close to the cruise terminal - approx 15 min walking distance.
 Trains are the cheapest and quickest way.
 Train travel to Taipei's main station is approx 50 min.

 The Keelung cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Keelung, Taipei, Taiwan.